Skip to Content

 pumpkin seed crackers

-Once the dough is about 1/4″ thick, transfer it to parchment paper to finish rolling.
+• Roll the dough to 1/4″ thick then transfer it to parchment paper to finish rolling.

 pumpkin seed crackers